KeyValueSoftwareSystems/action-ecr-image-scan/README.md

 ## Pre-requisites

-To use this action, ensure that you have the AWS CLI installed and properly configured in your runner environment.
-Additionally, make sure you provide the required AWS credentials with the necessary permissions to access and scan the ECR image.Also make sure to disable scan on push to the ecr repository.
+To use this action, ensure that you have the AWS CLI installed and properly configured in your runner environment.IAM permissions required for this action:

+ * ecr:DescribeImageScanFindings
+ * ecr:StartImageScan

+Also ensure that scan on push is disabled on the repository.

 ## Description